devpoorya/Gonnect/README.md

         });
   ## And Cancel It
    	Gonnect.cancelRequest(tag);
-  ## There Are Some Known Bugs In The Pro Features Listeners I'm Going To Fix It ASAP
+  ## There Are Some Known Bugs In The Pro Features Listeners I'm Going To Fix It ASAP The Temp Soloution ?

   ## Download The FullResponseListener Class From The Module And Add It To Your Project To Use Pro Features